 Landscape photographers wind up exposure their gear to the elements, and this means that your lenses are bound to get dusty.
 Carry pre-moistened lens wipes, like these from Zeiss, make it easy to clean your lenses whenever needed.

 6. Dust Blower

 Simple dust blowers can help to keep your lenses and your camera’s sensor clean.
-Using dust blowers is one of the safest ways to clean your sensor, and you can see this article for a guide on beating sensor dust.
+Using dust blowers is one of the safest ways to clean your sensor.

 7. Lens Pen

 A lens pen is another inexpensive accessory that can help to keep your lenses clean.
 You can use the lens pen to clean spots and smudges on your lenses.

 Spare batteries are a must.
 The last thing you want is to go to a lot of effort to get to the ideal location, to wait for the perfect lighting, and then have your battery die on you.
 Most landscape photographers are out in the field for long periods of time, taking hundreds or maybe thousands of photographers, so batteries get drained pretty quickly.
 Make sure you always have a few fully-charged spare batteries with you to avoid problems.